survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-`attachToLane` has been coded defensively to guard against possible problems.
-The rest of the code deals with the logic.
-First, we try to find a matching lane.
-If found, we attach the note id to it unless it has been attached already.

-We also need to make sure `NoteActions.create` returns a note.
-Otherwise our scheme won't work:
+We also need to make sure `NoteActions.create` returns a note so the setup works just like in the code example above.
+The note is needed for creating an association between a lane and a note:

 **app/stores/NoteStore.js**